BackofenLab/CRISPRtracrRNA/README.md

 ### Activation of the environment

-Before running CRISPRidentify you need to activate the corresponding environment.
+Before running CRISPRtracrRNA you need to activate the corresponding environment.

 ```
 conda activate crispr_tracr_rna_env